ruoxuan-goo/misogynistic-tweets-classifier/README.md

 I would like to acknowledge the authors Md Abul Bashar, Richi Nayak, Bridget Weir and Nicholas Suzor of the paper Misogynistic Tweet Detection: Modelling CNN with Small Datasets

-# Vector Download Link
+# Word vector download link
 https://drive.google.com/file/d/1WFwmijBdrtsxqxHclAMet2TMifvj_cYn/view

 # How to run the application
 1. Clone the project
+2. Download the word vector and place it in pages/vectors
-2. In terminal, streamlit run Home.py
+3. In terminal, streamlit run Home.py

+# File directory
+1. Home.py is the entry point of the application
+2. mymodel folder stores saved model
+3. output stores plotted graph
+4. pages contains code for other pages and each of the page will appear as a navigation menu item